 The ability to prepare and deliver an effective presentation is a useful skill for your academic research and for the workplace.
 You will most likely have delivered presentations before starting your Master's degree, but it's always worth refreshing yourself on the basics.

-The Graduate School offers some advice on delivering presentations, which can help you to develop your skills in this area throughout your time at Imperial.
+The Graduate School offers some advice and courses on delivering presentations, which can help you to develop your skills in this area throughout your time at Imperial.

 The key to giving a good presentation is preparation.
 Below are some important aspects you may want to consider: